There are 3 Governing Committees and the responsibility of each Committee is briefly outlined below:

 Graham Craggs - Graham joined the Governing Body in 2013 and sits on the Resources Committee.
 He is married with three daughters, one of whom is still a student at the School.
 Graham has lived in Kings Langley since 1991 and works in London as a Director of a firm of Chartered Surveyors, where he advises on hotel property.
 He is keen to assist in the continued success of the School and play an active role in the Governing Body.
 In his spare time Graham is a keen cyclist and supporter of Watford Football Club.

 Dawn Helfgott - Dawn joined the Governing Body in September 2009.
 She is Vice Chair of Governors, chairs the Curriculum/Personnel Committee and is the Link Governor for R.E, Maths and Science.
 Both of her daughters have attended Kings Langley School.
 Dawn is a partner in a firm of financial advisers based in Watford and in her spare time likes reading, going to the gym, socialising and watching Arsenal FC.

-Mark Morant - Mark is the Chair of the Resources Committee and is also Link Governor for Safeguarding.
+Mark Morant - Mark is the Chair of the Resources Committee and is also Link Governor for Safeguarding, he joined the Governing body in December 2016.
 Both of his children attended Kings Langley school.
 Mark was previously part of the senior leadership team with Dixons Carphone plc but is now enjoying semi-retirement.
 Additionally, in a voluntary capacity, he also helps run Dacorum Dolphins, a registered charity, which is a swimming club for people of all ages with either mental or physical disabilities.